sanctuuary/APE/README.md

 Internally, APE uses a component-based program synthesis approach.
 It translates the domain knowledge and workflow specification into logical formulas that are then fed to a SAT solver to compute satisfying instances.
 These solutions are then translated into the actual candidate workflows.

+## Requirements

+In order to run APE you need to have Java 1.8 (or higher) installed on the system.

 ## CLI & API
 Automated workflow composition with APE can be performed through its command line interface (CLI) or its application programming interface (API).
 While the CLI provides a simple means to interact and experiment with the system, the API provides more flexibility and control over the synthesis process.
 It can be used to integrate APE’s functionality into other systems.